deajan/pmOCR/README.md

 ## Support for Abbyy OCR Engine linux CLI

 Has been tested so far with ABBYY FineReader Engine 11 CLI for Linux releases R2 (v 11.1.6.562411) and R3 (v 11.1.9.622165) but should virtually work with anything as long you adjust the parameters.
+Parameters include any arguments to pass to the OCR program depending on the target format.

 ## Troubleshooting

-Please check pmocr.log file for errors
+Please check /var/log/pmocr.log or ./pmocr.log file for errors.
-Filenames containing special characters should work, nevertheless, if your file doesn't work, try to rename it and copy it again to the monitored directory.
+Filenames containing special characters should work, nevertheless, if your file doesn't get converted, try to rename it and copy it again to the monitored directory or batch process it again.